csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

 #.
 In the "PreciseRectangle.cs" file, replace `class Rectangle` with `class PreciseRectangle`.
 #.
 Comment out the body of the `Main` method in "Program.cs".
 #.
-Your program should compile as it is, but you have to edit `PreciseRectangle.cs` to now store the `width` and the `length` with `double`, and to propagate this change accordingly.
+Your program should compile as it is, but you have to edit `PreciseRectangle.cs` to now store the `width` and the `length` as `double`, and to propagate this change accordingly.
 What should be the return type of `GetWidth`, for instance?
 #.
-Declare and manipulate precise rectangles (with non-integer values for the width and the length) in the `Main` method, and make sure they behave as expected (can you compute the area, for instance?).
+Declare and manipulate precise rectangles (with `double` values for the width and the length) in the `Main` method, and make sure they behave as expected (can you compute the area, for instance?).
 #.
-Add the missing methods `ComputePerimeter`, `Swap`, `MultiplyRectangle`, described in the section below.
+Add the missing methods `ComputePerimeter`, `Swap`, `MultiplyRectangle`, as described in the [Rectangle lab](../Rectangle/#enriching-rectangle.cs) but also below.

 ### Starting From Scratch